 This came to my attention recently as I have an HO USRA Mikado that I’d like to “NKP-ize” and I’m planning to add this little detail.
 Seems to be a straightforward detail addition.

 Just curious if anyone might have an understanding of why this brace was needed.
-In a few photos of Nickel Plate shop areas I noticed stockpiles of cylinder castings on hand, more that a usual number to keep on hand, I would say.
+In a few photos of Nickel Plate shop areas I noticed stockpiles of cylinder castings on hand, more than a usual number to keep on hand, I would say.

 Regards, Ed